bclover/real-world-functional-programming-book/gitbook/part8/composing_lenses.md

 # Composing Lenses

+// [jwarden 3.10.2019] TODO: need a larger example at the bottom.

 Both Lodash and Ramda have ways of digging deeper into Objects.
 For Lodash in a `get`, you just keep adding dots or Array accessors.
 Ramda uses `path` with each item in the `Array` being 1 level deeper into the Object.

 ## Lodash Deep Get

-For example, if we want to see the 2nd characters 2nd iventory item name in Lodash:
+For example, if we want to see the 2nd characters 2nd inventory item name in Lodash:

 ```javascript
 import get from 'lodash/fp/get'